NTX-1955 for the treatment of generalized anxiety disorder (GAD)

 Overview of Social Anxiety Disorder and Treatments:

-Approximately 20 million adults in the United States are diagnosed with SAD every year, totaling about 7.1% of the population1.
-SAD is characterized by fear, anxiety and avoidance that interfere with relationships, daily routines, work, school or other activities.
-Social anxiety disorders are more common among teens and adolescents, with females being more likely to qualify for social anxiety disorder than males.
-Many patients and caregivers feel currently available treatment options fall short due to efficacy, unwanted side effects and potential for addiction2.
+Approximately 20 million adults in the United States are diagnosed with SAD every year, totaling approximately 7.1% of the population.
+1 SAD is characterized by fear, anxiety and avoidance that interfere with relationships, daily routines, work, school or other activities.
+SAD is more common among teens and adolescents, with higher prevalence among females.
+Many patients and caregivers feel currently available treatment options fall short due to lack of efficacy, unwanted side effects and potential for addiction.
+2

 NTX-1472 Mechanism: